 Thus, bill No. 10379 is now only being considered by the relevant committee of the Rada.
 Well, what if they take it and abruptly accept it.
 Deputies are such people...
 Unpredictable.

-Another question arises: if people who have received the status of a disabled person must go through the commissions again, then shouldn’t the IHC and MSEC be reformatted?
-After all, most likely, the same people who could have issued a “fake” disability certificate for money are still working there.
+Another question arises - if people who have received the status of a disabled person must go through the commissions again, then shouldn’t the IHC and MSEC be reformatted?
+After all, most likely, the same people who could have issued a “false” disability certificate for money are still working there.
 And they will refuse the verdict that has already been rendered?
 And if the commissions are reformatted, will it be true that some citizens will have to pay bribes in the second round for the sake of disabled status?

 “It's not impossible.
 So many corruption cases have already been filed against the leaders of the VVK and MSEC, and yet bribery continues.
 I don’t know why, but in the Goloseevsky TCC, three heads of the military medical commission have changed in two years,” he tells Apostrophe.
 O. chief physician of the Kyiv City Clinical Hospital No. 10, former military surgeon Daniil Mikhailov.